sarma97n/fpga_clocks_and_timings/README.md

-Hi this repo contains some personal projects that I have developed to teach my self how time and clocks work in Verilog.
+Hi this repo contains some personal projects that I have developed to teach myself how time and clocks work in Verilog.
 Below is a complete document for the projects that are in this repo.

 FPGA Clock and Timing Mastery Projects for Basys 3
 Author: Aditya Sarma Nuthalapati